openstax/osbooks-american-government/README.md

 The book can be viewed [online](https://openstax.org/details/books/american-government-4e), where you can also see a list of contributors.

 ## License
-This book is available under the [Creative Commons Attribution License](./LICENSE) license.
+These books are available under the [Creative Commons Attribution-NonCommercial-ShareAlike License](./LICENSE) license.

 ## Support
 If you would like to support the creation of free textbooks for students, your [donations are welcome](https://riceconnect.rice.edu/donation/support-openstax-banner).